p3titcr0c0/url-debug-schema/README.md

 # Schema for redirect urls for various developer applications and user interfaces
-**the schema is as follows**
+**The schema is as follows**
 * For now consider a yo link
  * `yo/<monitoring system name.sub component.subsubcomponent>-<logtype.sublogtype>-<app name.sub app name.sub sub app name>-<environment>`
- * all the above values in the <> brackets are mandatory and defaults cannot be assumed for clarity and portability
+ * All the above values in the <> brackets are mandatory and defaults cannot be assumed for clarity and portability
-* reserved keywords (which cannot be used by the user using this schema) are
+* Reserved keywords (which cannot be used by the user using this schema) are
   * `-` used to separate entities
   * `.` used to add granularity to app specific details or monitoring specific details
-* possible values user can enter.
+* Possible values user can enter.
 No other set of characters is allowed other than the mentioned set.
 This strict adherence to a given character set makes things simple and clear
   * `[a-z][0-9][.][ _ ]`
   * use  `_` if the names get too long and difficult to read but avoid as much as possible as the idea is to be simple, clear and precise
-* While writing sub app names only `[a-z][0-9]` set is to used the given examples uses the yo links
+* While writing sub app names only `[a-z][0-9]` set is to used.
+For example
   * `yo/splunk-access-picknroll-dev`
   * `yo/splunk-error-picknroll-test`
   * `yo/nimbus-info-slick-stage`